john9francis/radiation-modeling/time-spent-thesis.md

 **Time:**
 - 3/4 3:00 pm .5 hr talking with datwyler about changes
-- 3/5 8:25 am working on introduction a little more
+- 3/5 8:25 am .25 hr working on introduction a little more